-The Danny Thompson Band brand new single Between Sundays
+The Danny Thompson Band brand new single Last

 The Thompson's are very busy writing and recording their next album.
-Between Sundays is the first single released to radio April 9th 2018
+Last is the 2nd single releasing to Radio August 30th

 WOODSTOCK - Every time he performs the song Miles and Miles, Danny Thompson pays tribute to his deceased son, a long-haul truck driver.

 Danny Thompson’s son Jamie was just 33 when he died in December of 2012, in a collision while driving his rig in Quebec, leaving behind a wife and five children.

 “I wrote that song for him but it’s not really about his death, it’s about the life of a truck driver,” he said in a phone interview Thursday.

 The Brantford-based band will return to Woodstock for a second year to perform at Pittock Conservation Authority on Sunday, July 31 for a Rockin’ the Park event.

 “It’s a special concert they do once a year for the people in the park, but it is also open to the public,” Thompson explains.
 “There will be loads of energy and we have some trick fiddling.
 It’s going to be a very entertaining show.”

 The concert, which starts at 8 p.m., is free but park entry fees apply.